-After World War II, the Czechoslovakia slowly began the process of detangling itself from the Soviet Union.
+After World War II, Czechoslovakia slowly began the process of detangling itself from the Soviet Union.
 A period of political liberalization in the late 1960s ended with the Soviet military occupying the country.
 Soviet-backed Czech authorities met political dissent with force and imprisonment.

 In 1988, as the first human rights organization allowed into Czechoslovakia to examine political prisoners, PHR called international attention to the country’s poor prison conditions as well as the wrongful imprisonment of political dissidents.
 These findings are discussed in a joint report with Helsinki Watch titled “Medical Mission to Czechoslovakia.”